-Learn how to carbonate drinks and brew your own root beer or ginger beer or fruit juices or flavored syrup beverages right in your own kitchen simply by following the instructions below.
+Learn how to carbonate drinks naturally, so you can brew your own root beer, ginger beer, fruit juices, or flavored syrup beverages right in your own kitchen simply by following the easy instructions below.

-I'll share with you the secrets of natural soft drink carbonation and how to stabilize the carbonation level in five easy steps.
-We'll also briefly examine two methods of forced carbonation, so you can make an informed choice on how to proceed.
+I will share with you the secrets of natural soft drink carbonation and how to stabilize the carbonation level in five easy steps.
+We'll also briefly examine two methods of forced carbonation, so you can make an informed choice on how best to prepare your beverages.

-Follow these five basic steps to naturally carbonize your homemade beverages.
+Follow the five basic steps to naturally carbonize your homemade beverages.
 Each step is easy and doable provided you don't rush.

 Once you know how to carbonate drinks, you can develop your own recipes to carbonate almost anything, but experiment with the proven recipes for now.